 Abstract

-Background and aim: Multiple sclerosis (MS) is a neurological disease that can lead to poor balance control and increased sway rate.
-The aim of this study was to determine the effect of suspension resistance training on the center of pressure velocity and sway range of in people with MS.
+Background and Aim: Multiple sclerosis (MS) is a neurological disease that can lead to poor balance control and increased sway rate.
+This study aimed to determine the effect of suspension resistance training on the center of pressure (COP) velocity and sway range of in people with MS.

-Materials and methods: Thirty-four women with MS in the age range of 20-50 years, with an extended disability scale score of less than 4, were selected and randomly divided into two groups of control (n = 15) and exercise (n = 19).
-Kistler force plate were used to measure COP excursion and velocity.
-Analysis of covariance at 95% confidence level was used to analyze the data.
+Methods: Twenty-seven women with MS in the 20-50 age range, with an extended disability scale score of less than 4, were selected and randomly divided into control (n = 11) and exercise (n = 16) groups.
+Kistler force plates were used to measure COP excursion and velocity.
+The data were analyzed using analysis of covariance at a 95% confidence level.

-Conclusion: In open-eyed conditions, suspension resistance training has no effect on reducing COP sway rate, and velocity in people with MS. Therefore, suspension resistance training does not have the necessary components to sway rate in people with MS.
+Conclusion: In open-eyed conditions, suspension resistance training does not affect reducing COP sway rate, and velocity in people with MS. Therefore, suspension resistance training does not have the necessary components to sway rate in people with MS.

 Keywords